Tasty Recipes for the Home Cook

 7. To shape dough:

-8. Gently press punch down dough to release some air.
+8. Gently press punch down the dough to release some air.
 Divide into 2 equal pieces.
-Working with one piece at a time, press gently to to form a rough rectangle with the short side no wider than 8-inches.
+Working with one piece at a time, press gently to form a rough rectangle with the short side no wider than 8 inches.

 9. Stretch out the corners of one of the short sides to form flaps.
-Fold them back towards center so that the top edge of the flaps meet vertically at the center line to form a point at the top of the rectangle.
-The outline of the dough should resemble a shape of a house.
+Fold them back towards the center so that the top edge of the flaps meets vertically at the center line to form a point at the top of the rectangle.
+The outline of the dough should resemble the shape of a house.
 Use the heel of your hand to press down the seam to seal.

 10. Fold the pointed tip over the seam and press to seal the new seam.